Seiya Suzuki Player Props: Cubs vs. Reds

 Seiya Suzuki At The Plate

-- Suzuki is batting .249 with 15 doubles, two triples, eight home runs and 40 walks.
+- Suzuki is hitting .249 with 15 doubles, two triples, eight home runs and 40 walks.

-- In seven games this season, he has hit a long ball (8.0%, and 2.1% of his trips to the plate).
+- He has hit a home run in 8.0% of his games this season, and 2.1% of his trips to the plate.

 - Suzuki has picked up an RBI in 26 games this season (29.9%), with two or more RBI in seven of those games (8.0%).